+out in the table below.
 Type of Repair Timescale Other Information Emergency 5 hours Any follow-on work to be carried out within the relevant timescale.
-Emergency repairs are required where there is a danger to life, a hazard that compromises safety, or there is the potential for more damage to occur to the property.
+Emergency repairs are required where there is a danger to life, a hazard that compromises safety or there is the potential for more damage to occur to the property.
 It also applies where the property is not secure or where it is not wind and/or watertight.
 Out of Hours 5 hours Any follow-on work to be carried out within the relevant timescale.
-This is a make safe service and any follow on works will be addressed the next working day.
-Right to Repair 1 1 working day Examples include no heating or hot water, toilet not flushin where there is no other toilet in the house.
+This is a make safe service and any follow-on works will be addressed the next working day.
+Right to Repair 1 1 working day Examples include no heating or hot water, toilet not flushing where there is no other toilet in the house.
 Right to Repair 3 3 working days Examples include partial loss of water supply or unsafe timber flooring or stair tread.

-Urgent 5 working days Urgent repairs are those where the comfort or convenien has been compromised due to a fault occurring or where not repairing will result in further damage to the property.
-Examples include a minor leak or a faulty light fitting whe there is alternative lighting.
-Right to Repair 7 7 working days Examples include extractor fan in a bathroom or kitchen not working.
-Routine 20 working days Routine repairs are ones that do not seriously interfere with comfort or convenience and do not cause further problems or damage to the property.
+Urgent repairs are those where the comfort or convenience has been compromised due to a fault occurring or where 5 working Urgent not repairing will result in further damage to the property. days Examples include a minor leak or a faulty light fitting where there is alternative lighting.
+7 working Examples include extractor fan in a bathroom Right to Repair 7 days or kitchen not working.
+20 Routine repairs are ones that do not seriously interfere with Routine working comfort or convenience and do not cause further problems days or damage to the property.

-COMMON REPAIRS RESPONSIBILITIES AND THE 'RIGHT TO REPAIR' SCHEME.
+COMMON REPAIRS RESPONSIBILITIES AND THE 'RIGHT TO REPAIR' SCHEME

 The 'Right to Repair' scheme gives tenants of housing associations the right to have small urgent repairs carried out within specific timescales.
 If these timescales are not met you have the right to claim compensation.
-We have included qualifying repairs in the table below of common repairs, along with the required response times shown in days.
+We have included qualifying repairs in the table below, along with the required response time - shown in days.
 For further information on timescales for other repairs categories please see the table on Page 19.